 Dutch government new emergency measures:

-- Prohibited meetings, social gatherings and weddings for up to 100 people.
+- Prohibited meetings, social gatherings and weddings for clusters of up to 100 people.
 This includes events.
 But there is an exception for funerals.

 - Banned are sporting fixtures, discos, concerts and music festivals..
 However, the above is subject to change.
 Source: www.rijksoverheid.nl

 But did you find this useful and are you like me still feeling anxious?
 Let’s face it, we don’t know how long it will last.
 So, let’s keep an eye on it.
 Therefore feel free to pop back for an even bigger picture.
 And greet with ease and wash your hands.
 Above all stay home, stay safe, save lives and stay strong!

 What is your opinion about coronavirus weddings?
 Leave your thoughts, questions or comments below.